Sun Belt Conference: 2020s

 On June 6, the SBC presidents & chancellors approved adding two new women's sports, beach volleyball and swimming & diving, no later than the 2023–24 school year.
 They also announced that the conference would explore adding another women's sport, field hockey, at an undetermined future date.

 On January 18, 2023, the SBC officially announced that its beach volleyball league would launch that spring, with the four full members sponsoring the sport joined by Charleston, Mercer, UNC Wilmington, and Stephen F. Austin as affiliate members.

+On August 17, 2023, the SBC officially announced the return of women's swimming and diving as a sponsored sport.
+However, the SBC would only sponsor the sport for two seasons before dropping it after the 2024–25 season.

+On June 30, 2025, Texas State accepted an offer to join the Pac-12 Conference by July 1, 2026, following the unanimous approval of the Texas State University System board of regents.
+On July 14, the SBC voted to replace Texas State with another regional member, Louisiana Tech of Conference USA, by as early as 2026.
+This addition would keep the installment of conference divisions intact, with Louisiana Tech replacing Texas State in the West Division.

 Member schools

-Current members
+Current full members

+Member departing for the Pac-12 Conference in 2026.